lamini-ai/lamini-ai.github.io/docs/self_managed/docker_install.md

 # Installing Lamini Platform on Docker

-Lamini Platform on Docker enables single-node inference and training.
-Looking to host Lamini on Kubernetes instead?
-[See here](kubernetes_install.md).
+Lamini Platform on Docker is available for limited Proof-of-Concept projects, but the only supported production deployment option is [Kubernetes](kubernetes_install.md).
+Docker deployment only supports single-node inference and training.

 ## Prerequisites